-this thing!”
-Many people have decorations that are especially meaningful as they were handmade, a gift from someone special, or a family heirloom piece that has been passed down through the generations.
+We have meaningful decorations that were handmade, a gift from someone special, or a family heirloom piece that has been passed down through the generations.

-Every session can be totally different from the next – each family will bring a different dynamic.
-In this session, we had a family of 4 with one on the way.
+Every client experience can be unique as each family will brings a different dynamic.
+Here, I had a family of 4 with one on the way.
 Their 18 month was in awe of everything, because let’s face it, it was like she was seeing all of the decor for the first time.
 At nearly 8 years old, big sis knew what it was all about and was eager to help with the lights and dress up the tree.

 Photographer Intervention and Client Reaction